Internships and Externships

 summer semesters.
 Interns spend a maximum of 40 hours per week participating

 Review the Intern and Internships: Work in Progress brochure from the student handbook.

 It contains information about interviews, portfolios, timing and other relevant topics.

 Then, complete and return the “request for an internship” form and/or the

 “internship position description” form, along with relevant company literature,

-to the department at least one quarter before the internship begins.
+to the department at least one semester before the internship begins.
 If the

 site is approved, the internship coordinator will obtain department chair